 - Have other special health problems?

-If you answered "yes" to one or more of these questions, call the Preschool Assessment Team at 623-773-6685 for more information about Child Find.
+If you answered "yes" to one or more of these questions, contact the Preschool Assessment Team by email or call 623-773-6685 for more information about Child Find.

 Special Education Services in the Peoria District

-A concise summary of the special education services and programs in the Peoria Unified School District can be found on our Services web page here.
+A concise summary of the special education services and programs in the Peoria Unified School District can be found on our Services web page.
 The local school IEP teams, of which parents are members, are responsible for determining the most appropriate educational services for each child with a disability.